phheim/issy/README.md

 Examples of those wrapper scripts can be found [here](./scripts).

 ## Related Publications and Documents

+If you want to cite Issy, please ([cite]('./docs/issy.bib')):
+- [*Issy: A Comprehensive Tool for Specification and Synthesis of Infinite-State Reactive Systems*](https://doi.org/10.1007/978-3-031-98685-7_14), Philippe Heim and Rayna Dimitrova, CAV'25

 - [*Translation of Temporal Logic for Efficient Infinite-State Reactive Synthesis*](https://doi.org/10.1145/3704888), Philippe Heim, Rayna Dimitrova, POPL2025.
 - [POPL25 Talk](https://youtu.be/Mv0oqdhMfZo)